Chilach/-M-Slides/README.md

   5. References.

 - Set slides infrastructure by compiling several images as .pdf to at least replace the beamer LaTeX package.
 - Using a third party project (manim-presentations) create a functional "animated" manim slides.

+## Conclusions
+- We agree on set a deadline to learn git (at least the basic functional to don't use the UI), **Deadline Saturday, September 10th 2022.**

 Cheers! :D